promise/readme/src/template.md

 I am trying out [vigilant mode](https://docs.github.com/github/authenticating-to-github/displaying-verification-statuses-for-all-of-your-commits) on GitHub, starting from November 1st 2021.
 Any commits before this that is "unverified" is still me, but I will try and verify each commit going forward.

+### What coding style do you use?

+I try to restrain myself and have a consistent coding style when I make code, so I made this linting config: https://github.com/promise/eslint-config - This is *my* style and everyone has their own style, but feel free to use this as a template to find your own style.

+### Could you help me with my code?

+**TL;DR: Maybe.** You can join my [Discord](https://promise.solutions/discord) and go to the #coding channel (below #general), there's plenty of developers in the server and they all having different experiences with different languages and packages.
+We can, of course, not guarantee you'll get your answer, but we don't bite so give it a shot ;)

 > Thanks for checking out my profile. [![Profile Automation](https://img.shields.io/github/workflow/status/promise/promise/README%20Update?label=automation)](https://github.com/promise/promise/actions/workflows/README.yml)